MohdSaifulM/lab-js-intro/Variables_LAB.md

 - Store an estimated amount per day (as a number).
 - Calculate how many you would eat total for the rest of your life.
 - Output the result to the screen like so: "You will need NN to last you until the ripe old age of X".
-- Bonus: Get the current year using JavaScript!

 ---